Also known as: plank taps, alternating plank taps, anti-rotation plank, core tap plank

 What are the benefits of shoulder taps?

-Shoulder taps strengthen core anti-rotation ability, improve shoulder stability, and enhance balance and coordination.
-They translate to better plank and push-up control while requiring no equipment, making them effective for functional core conditioning.
+Shoulder taps improve core anti-rotation strength, shoulder stability, and full-body tension control.
+They enhance plank endurance, help transfer force between limbs, and require no equipment, making them effective for functional core training.

-What are common mistakes to avoid when doing shoulder taps?
+What are common mistakes when doing shoulder taps?

 How can I progress or regress shoulder taps?